-However, there are foods that should never be offed to ducks.
+However, there are foods which should never be offed to ducks.
 These items affect the overall health of young ducklings and adult ducks.

 - Dried Beans

 More times than not, feed options found in feed stores do not contain high enough levels of niacin.
-Offering niacin in addition to feed will often help to balance the levels needed.
-Brewer’s yeast can be purchased at many feed stores, and a few scoops added to the feed can fight niacin deficiency in ducklings.
+Offering niacin in addition to the feed will often balance the levels needed.
+Brewer’s yeast can be purchased at many feed stores, adding a few scoops to the feed daily can fight niacin deficiency in ducklings.

 Niacin deficiency refers to inadequate levels of vitamin B, especial B3.
 This condition is often due to consuming industrial feed which was meant for chickens and not waterfowl.
 Symptoms include minimal weight gain, failure to thrive, and inability to walk.

-Natural probiotics found in foods and drink offered on a regular occurrence establishes a healthier digestive system.
-Simple items such as raw apple cider vinegar in the water, fermented foods, extra kombucha SCOBY or kefir grains are items which contain natural probiotics.
+Offering natural probiotics on a regular basis establishes a healthier digestive system.
+Simple items such as raw apple cider vinegar in the water, fermented foods, an extra kombucha SCOBY or kefir grains are items which contain natural probiotics.

 Synthetic probiotics, often found in local feeds stores or online, should not be offered on a daily basis.
-A synthetic option should only be offered for short period of time.
+A synthetic option is meant to be offered for short period of time.

-Offering specific herbs boost the immune system of all poultry and livestock.
-Not to mention for humans as well.
+Offer herbs to boost the immune system of all poultry and livestock.
 Raising ducklings, or any livestock for that matter, requires providing optimal care.
-By adding fresh or dried oregano, thyme, and sage with feed daily just this.
+Adding fresh or dried oregano, thyme, and sage to the feed daily will do just this.

-Additionally, infusing garlic in the waterer or minced with feed every few days is just as beneficial.
+Additionally, infusing garlic in the waterer or minced with feed every few days is also beneficial to boost the immune system.

 Ducks are Creatures of Habit